pgcbioinfo/vargram/docs/mutation_profile.md

 It is often helpful not just to compare batches with each other but also against reference lineages.
 This can be done by adding a key, which is a CSV or TSV file with`gene` and `mutation` columns.
-The mutations can be representative ("key") mutations of a lineage or they could just be mutations of interest.
+The mutations can be representative ("key") mutations of a lineage or they could just be mutations of interest for whatever reason.
 VARGRAM will mark these mutations in the profile through a heatmap below the barplots.
 The keys can be added with the `key()` method.
 Each key is added individually:
 ```py hl_lines="3-5"
 vg = vargram(data='path/to/nextclade_analysis.csv')